Donnie Kirkpatrick: Chattanooga

 Following his stint at Louisville, Kirkpatrick moved to Chattanooga.
 In 1998, he was a volunteer assistant, working with the defensive backs.
 The following year, he became the offensive coordinator.
 After an offensive record-setting year, Kirkpatrick was promoted to head coach.

 In Kirkpatrick's first season at the helm, the team was 5–6 and 3–5 in conference play.
 In his second year, the team was 3–8, and 1–7 in the conference.
 In his third and final year, Kirkpatrick's team was 4–8, and 2–6 within the conference.

 With two games remaining in the 2002 season, Chattanooga announced that they would be reassigning Kirkpatrick at the conclusion of the season, and would hire a new football coach.

 Western Carolina

 Instead of being reassigned, Kirkpatrick left to take a job at Western Carolina.
-He was the wide receivers for the 2003 and 2004 seasons.
+He was the wide receivers coach for the 2003 and 2004 seasons.

 East Carolina (first stint)

-From 2005 through 2015, Kirkpatrick tutored the East Carolina wide receivers.
+From 2005 through 2015, Kirkpatrick coached the East Carolina wide receivers.
 He coached three players that would be drafted to play in the NFL.
 They were: Justin Hardy, Dwayne Harris, and Aundrae Allison.